Invertibility via distance for non-centered random matrices with continuous distributions: Non-centered matrices

-Later, it will be convenient for us to assume that the choice of the sequences $(S_k({\bf u}))_{k=0}^\infty$ and $(E_k({\bf u}))_{k=0}^\infty$ is unique for every pair ${\bf u}$.
-The uniqueness can be achieved by fixing any total order on the set of subset of $[n]$ and, at every step above, choosing ``the greatest'' admissible subset $S_k({\bf u})$ with respect to that order.
+Later, it will be important for us to assume that the choice of the sequences $(S_k(\Graph))_{k=0}^\infty$ and $(E_k(\Graph))_{k=0}^\infty$ is unique for every graph $\Graph$.
+The uniqueness can be achieved by fixing any total order on the set of subset of $[n]$ and, at every step above, choosing ``the greatest'' admissible subset $S_k(\Graph)$ with respect to that order.
+The cardinalities of the sets $|S_k(\Graph)|$ can be viewed as a characterization of the number of incidences between the edges of $\Graph$: if all edges of $\Graph$ emanate from a set of few vertices then $|S_k(\Graph)|$ are small, otherwise --- large.
+Considering the whole sequence $(|S_k(\Graph)|)_{k=1}^\infty$ allows a more delicate analysis: for example, if $|S_k(\Graph)|$ are small for $k\leq k_0$ and large for $k>k_0$, this means that the graph $\Graph$ contains a small set of high-degree vertices which are incident to roughly $(1-2^{-k_0})\cdot 100\%$ of the graph edges, whereas the rest of the edges is scattered on low-degree vertices.
+The magnitudes of $|S_k(\Graph)|$, as well as the edge collections $(E_k(\Graph))_{k=0}^\infty$, are crucial for our construction.